snorkem/Post_Utilities/readme.md

 # Post Production Utilities

 A playground of Python tools I cobbled together using brains + a little claude.ai that'll make your post-production life way easier! 🎬✨
 Some of the scripts have GUI versions that you can use if you're less comfortable with terminal.
-All these were developed primarily for use on MacOS systems.
+All these were developed primarily for use on macOS systems in Python 3.7+.

 ## The Toolbox